bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 with Flask and Jinja/Jenga whatever.
 Crazy, it worked though!
 - The craziest part of today was that the actual data science parts of the site were not that difficult, like, I assumed it would be the hardest but actually using Jinja/Jenja was the hardest by a country mile.
 - Hardest part -> Jinjango, always and forever.
 I'd be very happy if I never had to use it again.

+---
+Day Quatro

+- Deploying it was as smoothe as butter.
+No issues whatsoever there.
+- Nothing was particularly suprising aside from making the Procfile, that was quite cool being able to tell Heroku how long to wait or whatever.
+Also, getting a refresher on pushing to Heroku was cool too, just to see how a pro does it.
+- Most challenging parts is/was/will be making the website actually cool and good.